Leica SL2 vs Olympus E-M5 III

 The Leica SL2 and the Olympus E-M5 III both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The SL2 writes its imaging data to SDHC or XQD cards, while the E-M5 III uses SDXC cards.
+Concerning the storage of imaging data, both the SL2 and the E-M5 III write their files to SDXC cards.
 The SL2 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-M5 III only has one slot.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica SL2 and Olympus OM-D E-M5 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.